 Critical Decision-Making in Groups

-Study in communication and critical decision making in the context of effective group problem solving with an emphasis on principles of sound reasoning to make a well-reasoned decision.
-This course explores theory, application, and evaluation of group communication processes, including problem solving, conflict management, decision making, and leadership, with the goal of understanding different points of view in an increasingly diverse and interconnected global society.
+This course examines communication and critical decision-making in the context of effective group problem-solving, with an emphasis on principles of sound reasoning to make a well-reasoned decision.
+Topics include the theory, application, and evaluation of group communication processes, including problem-solving, conflict management, decision-making, and leadership, with the goal of understanding different points of view in an increasingly diverse and interconnected global society.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.